danep93/mynewwebsite/content/posts/what-is-a-name.md

 ['charlie', 'taylor', 'alexander']
 {{< / highlight >}}

 Now we know that we can't test our model on Charlie, Taylor, or Alexander.
-Moving forwards, let's see what our model (which correctly called Grissel btw) tells us about these other names
+Moving forwards, let's see what our model (which correctly called Grissel by the way) tells us about these other names

 ![final-testing-names](img/final-testing-names.png)